mastrojs/mastrojs.github.io/data/index.md

 ## Extensible

 The minimal [Mastro core package](https://jsr.io/@mastrojs/mastro) doesn’t come "batteries included".
 But it is easily extended, simply by calling functions.
-There is a growing list of official extensions (usually just a single file wrapping a carefully chosen external dependency), and a lot of NPM and JSR [packages you can install](https://mastrojs.github.io/guide/third-party-packages/) and that are know to work well with Mastro.
+There is a growing list of official extensions (usually just a single file wrapping a carefully chosen external dependency), and NPM and JSR packages you can [install](https://mastrojs.github.io/guide/third-party-packages/) which work well with Mastro.

 - [Reactive Mastro](/reactive/) – client-side reactive GUI library
 - [@mastrojs/markdown](https://jsr.io/@mastrojs/markdown) – generate HTML from markdown